STORY WRITTEN FOR CBS NEWS & USED WITH PERMISSION

 NASA currently is working to a Trump administration schedule that calls for the first piloted SLS-Orion flight — Artemis 2 — in 2023, followed by a moon landing using the third SLS rocket by the end of 2024.

-But that schedule assumes funding to develop.
-The program has no from Congress, and it’s not yet known what level of support the Biden administration will provide.
+But that schedule assumes funding to develop a new moon lander.
+The program has not yet received the necessary budget from Congress, and it’s not yet known what level of support the Biden administration will provide.

 For its part, the SLS team is optimistic the first Artemis rocket will be ready for launch before the end of the year.